A Travel Price Comparison for Families, Couples, and Backpackers Riga vs. Tartu for Nightlife, Backpackers, Food, and Old Town

 Tartu

-Riga is a world class party destination.
+Riga has a colorful and one-of-a-kind nightlife scene.
 Despite being a small city, this capital has gained a reputation for its party atmosphere.
 The historic center comes to life in the evenings, particularly between Wednesdays and Saturdays.
 The area is compact enough that you can walk from club to club and prices are reasonable.

-Tartu has a lively atmosphere and nightlife is popular here.
+Tartu offers plenty to do in the evening.
 With its huge student population, there is plenty of activity year round.
 The nightlife scene includes many bars, dance clubs, and pubs that are popular with students and visitors alike.
 You'll find large parties and music festivals throughout the year that bring crowds to the city.

 Is Riga or Tartu Better for its Old Town?